Flavorsome and moist Orange Poppy seed muffins are on the top of my Blog Menu today!!!

 I have added some vanilla extract and orange zest to the glaze.
 You need this in your glaze too.
 For that little extra flavor kick, Oh and also for some natural orange color!!!
 You see, Sugar and Orange juice when mixed together are pretty dull to taste on their own.
 Does this ever bother you?
 I share your pain.
 I loathe that dull taste just as much as you do.

-If you wish to make the glaze a little more viscous, feel free to add a tsp or two of confectioners sugar additionally.
+If you wish to make the glaze a little more viscous, feel free to add a teaspoon or two of confectioners sugar additionally.
 I repeat, add vanilla extract and orange zest to the glaze and you are gold!
-This is the only glaze your orange poppy seed muffins desire.
+This is the only glaze your orange muffins desire.

 I welcome all the bakers out there to indulge in some heart-warming bakes like these.
 And for those who don't bake, well have someone bake it for you!
 Now isn't a pleased tummy the only destination of any dessert, regardless of who bakes it? 😉 So, what do you wait for!